 Managers and Coaches are key to ensuring the safety of the players.
 They support EMLL in its pursuit of a safe, healthy, and fun activity for the members of our community.
-Managers and coaches will ensure that all players and adults adhere to the Little League Rules and regulations.

 Assistant Coaches and Team Safety Officers shall assist the Manager in meeting all safety requirements throughout the season.
 They assist with safe player development during pre-season, in-season and postseason play.
 Coaches and Team Safety Officers shall act as a role model for players, a defender of safety throughout the season, the liaison between the team and the EMLL Safety Officer, and a hero when injuries are prevented by taking safety seriously.